 Disclaimer: Sadly, I don't own Twilight or Cinderella... :(

 Like everyone else, my life had it's fair share of ups and downs; My mother died when I was little, having caught the deadly virus that had been going around at the time.
-Since then, it was always just me and my father, but I had never felt wanting.
+I didn't really remember her very well.
+It was always just me and my dad, but I had never felt wanting.
 From as long back as I could remember he doted upon me, loving me enough for both parents.

-However, Charlie was keen for me to have a motherly figure in my life and just after my 13th birthday he started seeing a local woman from the village named Victoria.
+However, Charlie was keen for me to have a motherly figure and just after my 13th birthday he started seeing a local woman from the village named Victoria.
 She was a passionate woman with fierce red hair and two equally headstrong daughters, Jessica and Lauren.